Stockton (NSW)

 Stockton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects that may affect this area.
 Notable ones include Stockton Centre Repurposing, Dairy Farmers Towers, Hunter Valley Hydrogen Hub, and Pottery Lane Residential Development - Newcastle.
-The following list details those most relevant:.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.